Coronavirus Testing: Walk-Up Site To Open In North Miami

-It is expected to open Friday at Holy Family Catholic Church, 14500 NE 11th Avenue, in North Miami.
+Miami-Dade County is partnering with the Florida National Guard and the Florida Department of Health to offer testing at Holy Family Catholic Church, 14500 NE 11th Avenue, in North Miami.

-Anyone with symptoms will be able to walk up and get tested.

-Broward has two walk-up sites, one in Lauderhill the other in Pompano Beach.
+Testing will be by appointment only for county residents who have symptoms of COVID-19 or have been in close contact with someone who has tested positive.

 RELATED: